Workshop: Writing Korean Sijo in English

 -David Jibson

 The best source to learn about the history and writing of Sijo is the website of the Sejong Cultural Society: (https://www.sejongculturalsociety.org/).
+The Society recently published a book online of past winners from their annual contests.
+That link is HERE.

 The society’s mission is to “advance awareness and understanding of Korea’s cultural heritage among people in the United States by reaching out to the younger generations through contemporary creative and fine arts.”